kafriamin/JKATA/README.md

 > Replace bubbleSort with your target test.
 If you're unsure what is your target, look at the instruction below

+> [!IMPORTANT]
+> When running the test, it will only give the stack trace for compile time error, so if the build is unsuccessful and the it does not give a stack trace there is more likely that your code is wrong

 To get available `target` run

 ```bash